As a premed student, you might ask, if I do really well in my classes and rock the MCAT, what more do I have to do?!

-Click here to read on about how to get started and the major do’s and don’t’s when shadowing.
-In that article we talk about how to effectively shadow a physician as a premed student.
-You can also listen to Session 12 (above) of The Medical School Podcast (SUBSCRIBE in iTunes HERE), an episode in which we talk about the secrets to effective shadowing.
+Click here to read on about how to get started and the major dos and don’ts when shadowing.
+You can also listen to Session 12 (above) of The Premed Years, an episode in which we talk about the secrets to effective shadowing.

-Through shadowing a physician, you can build a great relationship with that person such that he/she ultimately becomes a mentor for you.
-Having a mentor through the premed and medical school journey is extremely helpful and can be life-changing.
+Through shadowing a physician, you can build a great relationship with that physician such that he/she ultimately becomes a mentor for you.
+Having a mentor through the premed and medical school journey is extremely helpful and can be life changing.

-For additional information, read the post “Preparing for a Career in Medicine: Clinical Experience” with lots of great information about shadowing.
+For additional information, read the post “Preparing for a Career in Medicine: Clinical Experience," which includes even more great information about shadowing.

-These experience show admissions committees that there is more to you than just grades and text scores.
-Being well-rounded is very important on the journey to becoming a physician - the life of a physician is a very demanding one, and we all need things outside of the hospital to keep us grounded.
+These experience show admissions committees that there is more to you than just grades and test scores.
+Being well-rounded is very important on the journey to becoming a physician.
+The life of a physician is a very demanding one, and we all need things outside of the hospital to keep us grounded.

-In Session 41 (above) of the podcast, Ryan interviews Dr. Faye Reiff-Pasarew, at the time, 3rd year internal medicine resident at Mount Sinai in New York City and the publisher of The Art of Medicine Podcast.
+In Session 41 (above) of The Premed Years, Ryan interviews Dr. Faye Reiff-Pasarew, at the time, 3rd year internal medicine resident at Mount Sinai in New York City and the publisher of The Art of Medicine Podcast.
 In this episode, they talk about the importance of living life and experiencing all that you can.

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook